VHT Special 6 Ultra Guitar Amp Mods

 I learned most of what I know about this amp from the tdpri.com VHT Special 6 (non-Ultra) Mod thread.
 In that thread kleuck shared a huge amount of knowledge of how to mod the Special 6.
 He was the first to describe this tube bias mod.

 This is an excellent first mod because it adds the ability to run higher power 6L6, EL34 and 6CA7 tubes and maximize the amp's power output by adjusting the output tube bias.
 By putting this extra resistor on a switch you can easily switch between the standard 6V6 tube for practice and high power tubes for gigs.
 The actual measured output of the (non-Ultra) Special 6 amp was 4 watts clean RMS with a 6V6, and 7 watts with a 6L6.
-Output for the EL34 and 6CA7 is estimated to be around 8 to 9 watts.
+Output for the EL34 and 6CA7 with the bias switch was measured at 8.4 watts.

 To add this flexibility you simply add a switched 560 ohm 5 watt resistor in parallel with the existing 470 ohm R39 (see pic below).
 With both resistors connected in parallel bias resistance drops to 255 ohms.